NBISweden/workshop-in-the-cloud/README.md

     ./create_course.py --users 3 --course-name biostatistics --cluster-prefix workshop --student-flavor ssc.small --student-disk-size 30 --master-disk-size 100 --shared-dir /data

-This will create a course instance with three users and a work area for each student that is 30Gb.
+This will create a course instance and spin up three `student virtual machines` with 30Gb disks attached to them.
+Also, a `NFS server` with capacity of 100Gb is setup in the master node and mounted onto the student machines under `/data`.
+You can find information about virtual machine flavors in the [SNIC website][snic].

 These are all the configuration settings (can also be viewed with the `--help` switch):